-while everyone knows that composting is good for the planet, not everyone is able to do backyard composting. that leaves a lot of organic waste – material that is designed to break down and help more things grow - for the Robin Hood Bay landfill. not good!
+While everyone knows that composting is good for the planet, not everyone is able to do backyard composting. that leaves a lot of organic waste – material that is designed to break down and help more things grow - for the Robin Hood Bay landfill.
+Not good!

-once a week Phil comes around and empties the bucket (from the driveway). they bring the matter to their farm, and put it on the big compost pile. the long-term idea is to give back compost once it’s all cooked, at no charge.
+Once a week Phil comes around and empties the bucket (from the driveway).
+It goes to the farm and put it on the big compost pile. the long-term idea is to give back compost once it’s all cooked, at no charge.

 while they currently service around 100 households in the greater St. John's metro area. to find out more or to sign up, contact them at their email or through their Facebook page.